 I was then a research assistant for the Television Academy Foundation Program.
 It was pretty cool because I went from interning for the academy to working at the Academy.
 That could be a lyric. *Drop the beat*!
 I had the incredible opportunity to be CBS’s Diversity Entertainment intern!
 I assisted with all CBS Entertainment Diversity Initiatives (CBS On Tour, Diversity Comedy Showcase, Writers Mentoring Program, Directing Initiative, Daytime Casting and Directing Initiative).
 I felt like this internship would be the perfect match for me because I became extremely passionate about advocating for diversity and inclusion and knew with my ideas and platform, I could be a great asset to the team.
 The team is great and it was so awesome working with like-minded people who want to make the entertainment industry more inclusive.
 Shout out to my manager, Tiffany Smith-Anoa’i!

 For two years I was the social media manager & video host at Collider.
-Collider is an entertainment website and YouTube channel.
 Getting to work for an entertainment company I grew up watching was so surreal.
+I learned so much from their editorial team which is staffed with 14 diverse writers ;).

 That’s pretty much my life.
 My ultimate goal is turning Geeks of Color into the premier network for comic book content, pop culture, music and education.
 I want writers, videographers, editors, and designers ready immediately in a big office in California.
 At first, I never thought it would be like this, but since seeing the amount of support and the following we have, I thought, ‘Why settle here?’
 I’m going to keep aiming for what I believe in.
 In our first few years, we’ve developed such a strong following and fan base that the sky has become the limit and it’s such an amazing feeling to see that people appreciate us.